gtap-dev/php/README.md

 ### 4.7 Method and Function Calls

-When making a method or function call, there MUST NOT be a space between the method or function name and the opening parenthesis, there MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.
-In the argument list, there MUST NOT be a space before each comma, and there MUST be one space after each comma.
+When making a method or function call, there must not be a space between the method or function name and the opening parenthesis, there must not be a space after the opening parenthesis, and there must not be a space before the closing parenthesis.
+In the argument list, there must not be a space before each comma, and there must be one space after each comma.

 ~~~php
 <?php